What's the Centralized Technology Purchasing process?

 If I have questions about the process, or just want to put in my two-cents worth, whom can I contact?

-You can contact Tony Ham, Director of Technology, at x1220; Jeana Kenyon, Director of Accounting, at 1021; your site secretary is also a terrific resource.
+You can contact Tony Ham, Director of Technology Services, at x1220; Lauren McGhee, Director of Accounting, at x1021; your site secretary is also a terrific resource.

 Ok, I just read all about the process and now I'm ready to purchase technology equipment.
 How do I do that?

 First, make sure to use a technology purchasing requisition.
-These 4-part forms have been created specifically for the process.
 If it doesn't have the words “FOR TECHNOLOGY PURCHASES ONLY” on the top of the form, then you don't have the correct one.
-Complete, and then send it over to the Technology Department.
-For special needs/requirements/exceptions (i.e. urgent orders, special delivery requirements) we can accommodate…just let us know!
-For more detailed information on how to fill out the technology requisition, consult the Centralized Technology Purchasing handout.
+Complete, and then send it over to Technology Services (originals with "wet signatures" must be received; no email or photocopies will be accepted).
+For special needs/requirements/exceptions (i.e. urgent orders, special delivery requirements) we can accommodate…just let us know in advance!
+For more detailed information on how to fill out the technology requisition, consult the Centralized Technology Purchasing Process.

 What if I want to order standard office/classroom supplies like paper, pen, etc.?
 Or I want to register for a PowerPoint class?
 Or perhaps purchase a tape player?
 Do I need to fill out a technology requisition?